U.S. safety agency opens probe of Tesla fatal crash in California

-Autos & TransportationU.S. safety agency opens probe of Tesla fatal crash in California

-The National Highway Traffic Safety Agency (NHTSA) said on Wednesday it is opening a safety probe into a fatal May 5 Tesla (TSLA.O) crash in California amid growing concerns about the automaker's driver assistance systems.
+WASHINGTON (Reuters) -The National Highway Traffic Safety Agency (NHTSA) said on Wednesday it is opening a safety probe into a fatal May 5 Tesla crash in California amid growing concerns about the automaker’s driver assistance systems.

 A Tesla crashed into an overturned truck on a highway near Fontana, California, killing the Tesla’s driver and injuring the truck driver and a motorist who had stopped to help him, the California Highway Patrol said.